 This project brings a new angle to the topic by integrating research from biology, economics and environmental psychology.
 Biology focuses on seal damaged catch and gears, economics on how seal management (e.g. seal-proof gear, economic compensation) influences the economic possibilities for fishermen to continue fishing, and environmental psychology on how proposed seal management might be opposed or supported by stakeholders.
 The methodologies used in the project will be field experiments (biology), economic sector models and econometrics (economy), and questionnaires and in-depth interviews (environmental psychology).
 By integrating research topics, management scenarios, and choice of local communities the project will generate outcomes that would not be possible without the interdisciplinary approach.

 The project is a co-operation between AgriFood, the Department of Biology at Lund University, the Department of Aquatic Resources at the Swedish University of Agricultural Sciences and the Department of Architecture and Built Environment, Faculty of Engineering, LTH.
-The project deadline is in 2019.
+The project deadline is in autumn 2020.